Riverside Writers of Wirral.

 Riverside Writers First Anthology!

-Riverside Writers' first anthology brings together twenty-four original short stories and poetry.
-This was a group project, and was published in 2010.
+Riverside Writers' first anthology brought together twenty-four original short stories and poetry.
+This group project, and was published in 2010.

 Contributors are: Peter Hurd; Tim Hulme; Carol Falaki; Peter Caton; Adele Cosgrove-Bray; Andy Siddle; Eileen Brown; Catherine Evans-Hewitt; Clive McLaren.